kamilburda/batcher/dev/sections/Customization.md

 **Merge foreground** (only available if `Insert foreground` is added)

-Merges an already inserted foreground layer (via `Insert foreground`, see above) with the current layer.
+Merges already inserted foreground (via `Insert foreground`, see above) with the current layer.

 For more information, see `Merge background` above.

+**Merge filters**

+Merges all visible filters (layer effects) in the specified layer.

+**Merge visible layers** (Batch Convert only)

+Merges all visible layers within the image into a single layer.
+Invisible layers are removed.

+This is useful if the image contains multiple layers and you want to apply filters (layer effects) or other procedures on the entire image.

 **Remove folder structure**